dasch-swiss/dsp-js-lib/design-documentation.md

 ### Knora Admin API Endpoints

+The Knora Admin API is used to administrate projects in Knora.
+This also includes management of users and groups as well as permissions.
+The Knora API relies on JSON as an exchange format.

 #### Users

+The `UsersEndpoint` deals with all requests related to creating, reading, updating and deleting users.
+It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora and serializing payloads submitted in requests to JSON.

 #### Groups

+The `GroupsEndpoint` deals with all requests related to creating, reading, updating and deleting groups.
+It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora and serializing payloads submitted in requests to JSON.

 #### Projects

+The `ProjectsEndpoint` deals with all requests related to creating, reading, updating and deleting projects.
+It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora and serializing payloads submitted in requests to JSON.

 #### Permissions

+The `ProjectsEndpoint` deals with all requests related to reading permissions.
+It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora.

 ### Knora Api v2 Endpoints

+The Knora API v2 is used to create, read, search, and modify data (resources and values).
+The Knora API relies on JSON-LD as an exchange format.

 #### Authentication